m-loay/OOP_Concepts/Basics/Tut3_DefaultArguments_FunctionTemp/README.md

-## Tut5_Constref Vs ref
+# Tut3_DefaultArguments_FunctionTemp

  Object Oriented Programming

-This tutorial shows the difference between sending objects by value and by reference.
-Also, which passing mechanism requires calling the copy constructor.
-1)To understand passing object to function mechanisms.
- 2)Send object by value requires calling the default copy constructor.
- 3)Send object by reference will not require calling the copy constructor and it allows modifying the object.
- 4)Send the object by constant reference , will disallow modifying the object.
+This tutorial shows how to use the default arguements , also how to create function template.

 ## Other Important Dependencies
 * cmake >= 3.5